In a Nutshell:

 What sets the Legacy apart is that this model provides heat along the entire massage track, from your upper shoulders to the backs of your thighs.
 That’s tremendous and gives the Legacy one of the most comprehensive heat systems on the market today.

-We were surprised to find that most other Daiwa Legacy massage chair reviews don’t call special attention to this fact, so we wanted to highlight it.
-Even with the model’s other shortcomings, this alone makes it well worth considering.
+We were surprised to find that most other Daiwa Legacy massage chair reviews don’t mention this fact, so we wanted to highlight it.
+Even with the model’s other shortcomings, it is worth considering.

 Calf and Foot Massage

-Most models that offer a roller-based foot massage utilize a simple dual roller system.
-The Legacy stands out in this category because it uses a combination of airbags for the tops of your feet, tri-rollers in each foot well, and stationary massage pads in addition to that.
+Most models offering roller-based foot massage utilize a simple dual roller system.
+The Legacy stands out in this category because it also uses a combination of airbags for the tops of your feet, tri-rollers in each foot well, and stationary massage pads.

-The stationary pads are the weakest element here, but the combination is fantastic.
-If you spend several hours of each day on your feet, this will give you something to look forward to when you get home, and will probably wind up being your favorite feature.
-A great implementation!
+The stationary pads are the weakest element, but the combination is fantastic.
+If you spend several hours each day on your feet, this will give you something to look forward to when you get home and will probably wind up being your favorite feature.
+It’s a great implementation!

 Extendable Ottoman

-This is a small addition but a very important one for a specific segment of the market.
+This is a small addition but a very important one for a specific market segment.

-Thanks to the inclusion of the extension module on the ottoman, the Legacy will accommodate users up to 6’4” in height.
+Thanks to the extension module included on the ottoman, the Legacy will accommodate users up to 6’4” in height.

-Taller users have a somewhat more limited selection where massage chairs for sciatic nerve pain are concerned, so this is always good to see!
+Taller users have a somewhat more limited selection of massage chairs for sciatic nerve pain, so it’s always good to see this!

 Well-Designed Remote

 This is both a positive and a negative.
-On the one hand, it’s true that the Legacy’s remote is well organized and designed so that every feature is easy to find.
-On the other, it’s also true that part of what makes that possible is the fact that this model doesn’t have nearly as many features on tap as other top end models.
+On the one hand, the Legacy’s remote is well organized and designed to make every feature easy to find.
+On the other hand, it’s also true that part of what makes that possible is that this model doesn’t have nearly as many features on tap as other top-end models.

 We give Daiwa partial credit on this front.
 It’s clear they put some serious thought into button layout and making the remote easy to use, but we’d love to see a more robust feature set in this design.